RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

 | last name  |
 | email      |

+Usage of the private data: the email address is used as a unique identifier for authentication purpose.

 **Security**:

 Authentication does use the JSON Web Tokens.
 Passwords are encrypted in the database.
 Throttling Policy is set up globally for the project.
+Data retention to be determined.

 If any questions about the protection of the GDPR [contact us](mailto:raphael.49410@gmail.com?Subject=GDPR_api_softDesk)